'The Stakes are High' display returns to Foxboro

 Foley was impressed that so many came out to volunteer.

-Among the younger volunteers was Rayna Kilani, 16, a junior at Foxboro High School student who volunteered at the event as a member of the student council and Community Warriors.
+Among the younger volunteers was Rayna Kilani, a student at Foxboro High School who volunteered at the event as a member of the student council and Community Warriors.
 Kilani said the display is a good way to honor the people who died.

 “I think this is very crucial to address and show how impactful it can be since so many people died because of it and it’s still occurring now,” Kilani said.

-Visruth Chavalam, another Foxboro High School student, was there to volunteer as the president of Community Warriors.
+Visruth Chavalam, another Foxboro High student, was there to volunteer as the president of Community Warriors.

-Beth Hebb of Norwood, who has been volunteering at Turning Point Recovery Center in Walpole for the past five months, said “The Stakes are High” is a visual reminder of the impact that addiction, substance use and overdoses have had on the community.
+Beth Hebb, of Norwood, who has been volunteering at Turning Point Recovery Center in Walpole for the past five months, said the display is a visual reminder of the impact that addiction, substance use and overdoses have had on the community.